 What is a lease?

 A lease is a legally binding contract between a landlord, who owns the freehold of a property, and a tenant.
-The tenant should have ‘exclusive possession’ of the property which is the subject of the lease and the lease will be for a ‘certain term’, for example a lease for 6 months or for 999 years.
+The tenant should have ‘exclusive possession’ of the property and the lease will be for a ‘certain term’, for example a lease for 6 months or for 999 years.

 What is a fixed term lease?